k3rielit/nr/README.md

 }
 ```
 - Include these in the header for future requests on protected methods.
+## C# Wrapper
+To use the library, create a reference for it in a project.

+Now it's accessible through the `LibNR` namespace.
+The data models are inside the `LibNR.Data` namespace.

+For now, every model has it's own `Create(...)` method, which interacts with the API, and returns an object with the same type.
+If the request fails, the object will keep its default property values.

+Some properties might have a NULL value.

 ## TODO
+- Move HTTP requests to a single standalone function
 - Create all the models for JSON serialization/deserialization
 - Config.json
 - Livemap